carloskiki/leptos-icons/README.md

 ## Usage
 To use this crate, simply add it to your dependencies and list the features corresponding to the icons you need.

-e.g. `cargo add leptos-icons --features FaSolidBars`
+e.g.: `cargo add leptos-icons --features FaSolidBars`

-Please note that this crate is in very early developpement and may include [bugs](#contributing).

 ## Icon Packages